 A campus visit is the best way to experience life at Rhodes.
 Students are encouraged to visit between Monday and Friday so that, in addition to a personal meeting with an admission representative or information session and a campus tour, they may attend a class and meet faculty (during the academic year).
-High school seniors and transfer students may also arrange, through the Office of Admission, to spend one night in a residence hall.
+If they are being offered, high school seniors and transfer students may also arrange, through the Office of Admission, to spend one night in a residence hall.

-Virtual visits allow students to experience a campus tour, information session and a meeting with an admission counselor while being remote.
+Virtual visits allow students to experience a campus tour, information session, class, and a meeting with an admission counselor, coach, of faculty member while being remote.
 The Office of Admission is open year round from 8:30 am to 5:00 pm Monday through Friday and on select Saturdays.

 Students may arrange a campus visit online at www.rhodes.edu/visit.
 Questions concerning a campus visit may be addressed to our Campus Visit Coordinator at 1-800-844-5969 or, locally, 901-843-3700.

 Early Decision Plans

 Students who are certain they want to attend Rhodes may wish to take advantage of either Early Decision I (ED I) or Early Decision II (ED II).
 Under these plans, the student must submit an application for admission, high school transcript (including grades for the first marking period of the senior year), secondary school report, letters of recommendation, and the Early Decision Agreement form by November 1 for Early Decision I or January 15 for Early Decision II.
 Standardized test scores may be submitted by the applicant for consideration.
 The student may apply to other colleges, but not under any other Early Decision Plan.
 If accepted and provided adequate financial assistance, the applicant agrees to withdraw all applications submitted to other institutions, file no additional applications, and enroll at Rhodes.